Scooby-Doo! Unmasked: Plot

-Their first stop in toe, they meet Maggie Xi, who warns them that the demonic sorcerer, Zen Tuo, has disrupted the local festival she is organizing, before she up and disappears when a dragon roar is heard out of nowhere.
+At their first stop, they meet Maggie Xi, who warns them that the demonic sorcerer, Zen Tuo, and his dragon pet, has disrupted the local festival she is organizing, before she disappears when the dragon's roar is heard.
 Scooby then finds clues and searches a cookie factory and its alleyways, a sewer to save Shaggy when he fell into it, and a dojo palace to rescue Daphne and track down Zen Tuo.
 Scooby then battles his dragon in a kung-fu costume made out of Mubber on top of a warehouse.
 Zen Tuo turns out to be Maggie Xi in disguise, as Velma admits she gave it away when disappearing into the sewer entrance when they first met, using the dragon as a distraction.
 Maggie cackles as her mubber body disintegrates under UV light, revealing that she was one of the stolen animatronics, with a male voice coming through a hidden device on the floor, telling the gang that they "can't catch what they can't hold!".
 Though Fred knows that the voice might be Jed, he remains in disbelief.

 Velma tracks the signal from the device to the Rock 'n' Roller Coaster Land amusement park, where a man named Alvin Wiener informs the gang that a masked musician, the Guitar Ghoul, has scared off all the other guests.
 Scooby then finds clues that tell of disturbing events (rides going havoc, animatronics chasing people, etc.).
 In time, Scooby enters a haunted house and almost gets tricked by the Guitar Ghoul.
 Scooby and Shaggy decide to then investigate the water slides, the latter falling down one, prompting Scooby to save him.
-After a scare from the Guitar Ghoul, the two meet Nikki Starlight, who claims to be the Guitar Ghoul's girlfriend.
-Afterward, Daphne is trapped in a cage in a circus tent, and is then saved by Scooby in a new gliding costume that resembles a bat.
+After a scare from the Guitar Ghoul, the two meet Nikki Starlight, who claims to be the Guitar Ghoul's girlfriend and protest that he would have never did what all he just done.
+Afterward, Daphne is trapped in a cage in a circus tent, and is then saved by Scooby in a new gliding bat costume.
 Regrouping, the Guitar Ghoul mocks the gang on a big screen, as Scooby finds his location in a house of mirrors and defeats him.
 The Guitar Ghoul is revealed to be Alvin, as Velma reveals that he is really a failed musician who blamed the Guitar Ghoul for ruining his career.
 Nikki reveals herself as the real Guitar Ghoul, having done so to keep her private life secret.
 Velma tells Scooby to smell Alvin's costume, revealing it to be Mubber as Alvin admits he doesn't know the name of the person who gave him the suit.
 Nikki thanks the gang for saving her reputation and tells them to go to a private natural history museum where M.F.M. worked on some of the exhibits.